 A student may register for "MLS 690 Master of Liberal Studies Capstone" upon completion of MLS 600 and at least 24 credits in the Master of Liberal Studies program (at least 8 supporting study credits, and at least 8 credits in MLS 620's); and with an approved Capstone Project Proposal.
-The MLS 690 Capstone revolves around the final revisions and completion of students' self-directed capstone projects, broadly defined not only to include traditional research papers, but creative projects, artwork, or performances (that additionally require an analytical essay about the creative project).
+The MLS 690 Capstone revolves around the final revisions and completion of students' self-directed capstone projects.